RaThorat/RaThorat/README.md

 - 👀 I’m interested in Data science, Healthcare and Research sector, Funding, Subsidies, Project management, Dutch Higher education, Doctoral research
 - 🌱 I’m currently learning R
 - 💞️ I’m looking to collaborate on ...
-- If you like, you can buy me coffee at https://www.buymeacoffee.com/rahulli
 - 📫 How to reach me ...
 - -